IAA-InvCodes/P-MILOS/README.md

 P-MILOS can be fed with cubes containing the Stokes profiles observed in the entire field of view.
 This is the usual way of inverting measurements from narrow-band filter imagers such as SST/CRISP.

 The data cubes must be written as 4-dimension arrays in FITS format, with one cube containing one spectral scan.
-The four dimensions correspond to the two spatial coordinates (x, y), the wavelength axis, and the polarization axis.
-The number of elements in each dimension is n_x, n_y, n_lambdas, and n_stokes, respectively.
+The four dimensions correspond to the wavelength axis, the polarization axis, and two spatial coordinates (x, y).
+The number of elements in each dimension is n_lambdas, n_stokes, n_x, and n_y, respectively.
 The cube can be arranged in any order, but the FITS header must contain the keywords CTYPE1, CTYPE2, CTYPE3 and CTYPE4 to specify each dimension according to the SOLARNET standard:

   -  **HPLN-TAN** indicates a spatial coordinate axis
+  -  **HPLT-TAN** indicates a spatial coordinate axis
   - **WAVE-GRI** indicates the wavelength axis
   - **STOKES  '** indicates the Stokes parameter axis

-The example below corresponds to a data cube with the x-spatial coordinate in the first dimension, the y-spatial coordinate in the second dimension, the wavelength axis in the third dimension and the polarization axis in the fourth dimension.
+The example below corresponds to a data cube with the wavelength grid in the first dimension, the polarization axis in the second dimension, the x-spatial coordinate in the third dimension, and the y-spatial coordinate in the fourth dimension.

 ```
-CTYPE1  = 'HPLN-TAN'
+CTYPE1  = 'WAVE-GRI'
-CTYPE2  = 'HPLT-TAN'
+CTYPE2  = 'STOKES  '
-CTYPE3  = 'WAVE-GRI'
+CTYPE3  = 'HPLN-TAN'
-CTYPE4  = 'STOKES  '
+CTYPE4  = 'HPLT-TAN  '
 ```

 When the FITS data cube does not have a header, the array is assumed to be ordered as (n_x,n_y,n_lambdas,n_stokes).